ethercrab-rs/latency-data/README.md

 Designed to be analysed with [dump-analyser](https://github.com/ethercrab-rs/dump-analyser), so data is imported into Postgres as that's what I'm familiar with.

+The Postgres server and other analysis stuff will be run on a separate machine.

 # Current test machine

 Debian 12.2.0 netinst, with no desktop environments installed.